The Sound of Music (film): Legacy

+In Austria

 The Sound of Music is set in Salzburg, yet it was largely ignored in Austria upon release.
 The film adaptation was a blockbuster worldwide, but it ran for only three days in Salzburg movie theaters, with locals showing "disdain" for a film that "wasn't authentic".

 In 1966, American Express created the first Sound of Music guided tour in Salzburg.
 Since 1972, Panorama Tours has been the leading Sound of Music bus tour company in the city, taking approximately 50,000 tourists a year to various film locations in Salzburg and the surrounding region.
 The Salzburg tourism industry took advantage of the attention from foreign tourists, although residents of the city were apathetic about "everything that is dubious about tourism".
 The guides on the bus tour "seem to have little idea of what really happened on the set".
 Even the ticket agent for the Sound of Music Dinner Show tried to dissuade Austrians from attending a performance that was intended for American tourists, saying that it "does not have anything to do with the real Austria".

 By 2007, The Sound of Music was drawing 300,000 visitors a year to Salzburg, more than the city's self-conception as the birthplace of Wolfgang Amadeus Mozart.
 A German translation of the musical was performed on the national stage for the first time in 2005 at the Vienna Volksoper, receiving negative reviews from Austrian critics, who called it "boring" and referred to "Edelweiss" as "an insult to Austrian musical creation".
 The musical finally premiered in Salzburg in 2011 at the Salzburger Landestheater, but Maria was played in the Salzburg premiere by a Dutch actress who "grew up with the songs".
 However, most performances in Vienna and Salzburg were sold out, and the musical is now in both companies' repertoire.

+In 2026, a The Sound of Music museum opened in an old gatehouse at Hellbrunn Palace, near the mansion that is the Trapp's in the film.
+It displays a collection of items related to the film and documents its development.